Olam Films

 The Challenge

-At the same time, the film needed to honour the Stillaguamish Tribe's deep relationship to the river — a relationship that predates every other stakeholder by thousands of years — without reducing them to a supporting role in someone else's story.
+At the same time, the film needed to honour the Stillaguamish Tribe's relationship to the river, one that predates every other claim on it by thousands of years, without reducing them to a supporting role in someone else's story.

-A tight production timeline, state agency protocols, and the sensitivity of tribal relationships all had to be navigated simultaneously.
+A tight production timeline, state agency protocols, and the sensitivity of tribal relationships all had to be managed at once.

 The Approach